ROBOTIS-GIT/emanual/docs/en/parts/communication/bt-430-dongle.md

     ![img](/assets/images/parts/communication/bt-410_dongle_16.png)

 # [Check Driver](#check-driver)
-How to check whether the BT-430 Dongle driver is installed correctly is as follows.

 To check if the BT-430 Dongle driver is correctly installed on your PC, follow these steps:

 1. Connect the BT-430 Dongle to a USB port on your PC.